alabou/NMOS-MatroxOnly/NMOS With RTSP.md

 > Note: The RTSP interleaved mode is supported by an NMOS device as a specific transport to emphasis the TCP nature of this option.
 TCP-based interleaving is often necessary for firewall/NAT traversal.

-> Note: The `Transport:UDP;` signaling is non-standard (not allowed in the syntax of RFC 2326 but allowed by RFC 7826) and if supported indicate an MPEG2-TS over UDP stream (`Transport:UDP;`) instead of an MPEG2-TS over RTP stream (`Transport:RTP/AVP/UDP;`).
+> Note: The `Transport:UDP;` signaling is non-standard (not allowed in the syntax of RFC 2326 but allowed by RFC 7826) and if supported indicate an MPEG2-TS over UDP stream (`Transport:UDP;`) instead in an MPEG2-TS over RTP stream (`Transport:RTP/AVP/UDP;`).
 A Controller through IS-11 can configure the transport by applying a constraint on the mux Flow `media_type`.

 The RTSP control endpoints of RTSP Senders/Receivers support the same security features (rtsp versus rtsps, OAuth2.0 authorizations or not) as the IS-05 control endpoint of the associated Senders/Receivers.

-The media Stream and sub-Streams of an RTSP session support the same privacy encryption and HDCP features as non-RTSP Streams.
+The media Stream and sub-Streams in an RTSP session support the same privacy encryption and HDCP features as non-RTSP Streams.
 Unless privacy encryption is used, RTSP transports are assumed to be unencrypted.
 The SRTP protocol and its associated key exchange mechanisms are not supported by NMOS Senders and Receivers.

-The `DESCRIBE` method of an RTSP Sender provides a mechanism for retrieving the SDP transport file that describe the mux Flow/Stream and sub-Flows/sub-Streams making the RTSP mux Flow/Stream.
+The `DESCRIBE` method in an RTSP Sender provides a mechanism for retrieving the SDP transport file that describe the mux Flow/Stream and sub-Flows/sub-Streams making the RTSP mux Flow/Stream.
 The SDP transport file media level attribute `a=control:` is used to name individual sub-Flows/sub-Streams according to the `<group-name> <group-index>:<role-in-group> <role-index>` rules described in the [NMOS With Natural Groups](https://github.com/alabou/NMOS-MatroxOnly/blob/main/NMOS%20With%20Natural%20Groups.md).
 A session level attribute `a=control:` attribute is used for the aggregate control of the RTSP mux stream according to the `<group-name> <group-index>` rules described in [NMOS With Natural Groups](https://github.com/alabou/NMOS-MatroxOnly/blob/main/NMOS%20With%20Natural%20Groups.md)

 For a non-NMOS RTSP Sender, the use of aggregate and/or individual controls and the URL path of such controls is out of the scope of this document.
 An RTSP Receiver adapts, as a best effort, to the non-NMOS RTSP Sender.

-The SDP transport file of an RTSP Sender using the `urn:x-matrox:transport:rtsp` or `urn:x-matrox:transport:rtsp.tcp` transports is only about how to access, through TCP, the RTSP server control endpoint of such Sender.
+The SDP transport file in an RTSP Sender using the `urn:x-matrox:transport:rtsp` or `urn:x-matrox:transport:rtsp.tcp` transports is only about how to access, through TCP, the RTSP server control endpoint of such Sender.
 The client uses the `DESCRIBE` method to obtain information about the media streams available and uses the `SETUP` method to select/configure stream/sub-streams transport parameters such as the use of multicast or unicast.

 ### Transports Capabilities Summary